Spectrum Development Documentation

 SpectrumClient

 The user-facing interface for Spectrum.
 Connects to a running SpectrumServer instance and provides the operator with control over the lighting engine.
-All user interaction — patching, programming, playback — happens through the client.
+All user interaction, patching, programming, and playback happens through the client.

 SpectrumServer